 The process is neither easy nor fast.

-After a toxic relationship a wound remains
+After you leave a toxic relationship, a wound remains

 Let’s imagine for a moment a person who is being led by the hand through a thick forest full of branches and brambles.